#!/usr/bin/env bash

 echo ${array[@]/o/u} # laguon racuon

 to a list of values at the time of echoing.
-No sed
+No sed, tr and awk constructs

 and excessive looping are required.